Table of Contents

 Does My Granite Require Sealing?

 Every slab of granite is unique.
-While commercial grade granite tends to be dark in color with little to no veining, granite slabs found at a local showroom are quarried and prepared for residential use and are available in hundreds of colors and endless pattern variations.
+While commercial-grade granite tends to be dark in color with little to no veining, granite slabs found at a local showroom are quarried and prepared for residential use and are available in hundreds of colors and endless pattern variations.
 But does it all need to be sealed?

 When shopping for granite you’ll find that the unanimous answer to that question is: yes!
-Don’t let task of sealing this beautiful stone discourage you from considering it as a countertop or a vanity top option, because once you know how to seal granite, it is a quick and easy process.
+Don’t let the task of sealing this beautiful stone discourage you from considering it as a countertop or a vanity top option because once you know how to seal granite, it is a quick and easy process.

 Every so often, you may wonder whether or not your granite countertop is sealed properly.
 Luckily there is a simple test that will provide the answer within minutes.
 It doesn’t require any specialized equipment, only a few drops of water and 15 minutes of your time.

 To conduct the test, drip water onto a small area on the countertop.
 If you see water being absorbed into the surface in the first 5-10 minutes you should immediately seal your countertop.
 If the water is able to penetrate the surface, so will the other every day spills such as juices or oils.
 While water will not leave any residue, these other everyday kitchen liquids will.
-If the water droplets are beading on top of the stone and is not being absorbed, this indicates that countertop sealer is doing its job and no action should be taken at this time.
+If the water droplets are beading on top of the stone and is not being absorbed, this indicates that the countertop sealer is doing its job and no action should be taken at this time.

-Other times, you will notice other telltale signs that new sealer should be applied, especially by observing the stone throughout the day while you are performing everyday tasks.
+Other times, you will notice other telltale signs that a new sealer should be applied, especially by observing the stone throughout the day while you are performing everyday tasks.
 The area around the kitchen sink comes into contact with water on daily basis, and thus is most likely to show how protected your countertop is.

 If you notice that the area of your countertops around the sink is darker after doing the dishes, that’s a sign the stone is absorbing water.
 It will return to its original color after the water evaporates, but this should serve as an indicator that the rest of the countertop should be sealed as well.
 Also, if you notice a condensation ring left behind after you serve glasses of cold drinks, it’s time to seal the countertop.